50 Stunning Hummingbird Pictures You Need to See

 Gladiolas are one of my all-time favorite summer blooms, and while I was taking pictures of the ones in my garden, I noticed I had company.
 A juvenile ruby-throated hummingbird was also interested in the blooms!
 I shouldn’t have been too surprised because hummingbirds like the color red, but it really brought a smile to my face.

 These ruby-throats come back to my front yard every year, and I love to sit and watch them.
 Occasionally, things really get out of hand when 15 or so try to feed at the same time.

 Clatis Tew Butler, Alabama

-Southern California is drought-stricken, and water-wise plants, like this aloe plant (below), are encouraged.
+Southern California is drought-stricken, and water-wise plants, like this aloe plant are encouraged.
 Luckily, hummingbirds are frequent visitors to the aloe blooms alongside my driveway.
 The perfect combination of wildlife and drought-tolerant plants makes an amazing photo op!

 Koji Kanemoto Long Beach, California

 I took this photo in a Utah park.
 There were several feeders and more than 20 hummingbirds zipping around.
 These birds tend to be elusive, flying away before you can get a good look at them.
 Having so many in one spot allowed for this interesting shot with another bird out of focus in the background.
-These birds are like magic, and each time I look at the photographs I’ve taken of them, I remember hearing the unique sound of their wings and bodies cutting through the air.
+These birds are like magic, and each time I look at the hummingbird photos I’ve taken of them, I remember hearing the unique sound of their wings and bodies cutting through the air.

 Helene Bushnell Lowell, Massachusetts